remuollinen/food-tracker/readme.md

 # Final project

+## Features

+- Add food items with their nutritional values in grams
+  - Carbs
+  - Fats
+  - Proteins
+- Get all added food items and display them in the food log
+  - Includes each food items nutritional values, total calories and data and time added
+- Notification when food item is added with **Snackbar**
+- Chart that displays distribution of nutritional values among all added food items, with **Chart.js**
+- FetchWrapper class was provided by the teacher

+## Instructions

 Build a multi-step “food tracker app” from scratch using JavaScript.

 Throughout this multi-step project, we're going to build a Food tracker app from scratch.
 Both Ilkka and my topics will be part of this project.
 You'll not be provided with any html, css or js files, however, you will be provided an API endpoint/documentation.
 Also, I can provide you with FetchWrapper which you have been using for your mini-projects.